Preserving a company's legacy through a transformative renovation

 • 2015 AIA St. Louis Honor Award for Architecture, 201 Progress Parkway

 The programmatic goal of this project was to create effective and flexible office space for 700 employees supported by conferencing, food service, and a secure entry.
 Architecturally, the building needed to transform into a contemporary workspace that relates to newer buildings on campus, while allowing vestiges of the original design to remain.
 The original building did not meet the wellness objectives of the campus, so in addition to upgrading basic systems, a facade reconfiguration was needed to radically improve daylight and views.
-Lastly, the quality of the arrival experience was particularly important and this was transformed by weaving landscaping into the domain of the building.
+Lastly, the quality of the arrival experience was particularly important, and this was transformed by weaving landscaping into the domain of the building.

 Christner partnered with Edward Jones Facilities Design and Construction representatives through a very collaborative process.
 A series of early brainstorming sessions kicked off the project and yielded innovative and unexpected solutions to both the campus organization and the arrival sequence.
 Throughout the remainder of the project, we worked closely with the Edward Jones’ team to review floor plans, develop details, select finishes, and to refine workstation layouts.
 We also worked with existing corporate design standards to advance their culture while moving toward more effective and efficient workspaces.